jonathan-cook235/jonathancook/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm currently a Master's student, studying Computational Statistics and Machine Learning at UCL.
 I'm incredibly grateful to be funded and mentored by DeepMind.
 Often, I can be found at the UCL AI Centre, where I am supervised by Prof. Tim Rocktäschel at UCL Deciding, Acting and Reasoning with Knowledge (DARK) Lab.
-Right now, my research focuses on the generalisation capabilities of deep multi-agent reinforcement learning models, but I'm also deeply interested in the Collaborative AI research agenda; the problem of human-AI coordination in real-world systems; and how artificial agents can learn grounded communication strategies.
-I'm excited to explore these and other problems further when I begin studying for a PhD as part of the Autonomous Intelligent Machines and Systems CDT cohort at the University of Oxford, starting this Autumn.
+Right now, my research focuses on the generalisation capabilities of deep multi-agent reinforcement learning models, but I'm also deeply interested in the Collaborative AI research agenda; the problem of human-AI coordination in real-world systems; natural language understanding and probabilistic machine learning.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.